It’s very unlikely that you may not have heard about Cloud Computing.

 There are mainly 3 types of cloud computing available today,

 - Public Cloud

 - Hybrid Cloud

-Public Cloud – It is a standard cloud computing model where resources provided by a service provider are shared across different clients.
+Public Cloud – It is a standard cloud computing model where a service provider’s resources are shared across different clients.

-For example: if you rent 10GB public cloud storage, you will get requested capacity of a disk from a bigger chunk of single storage device that is logically divided into small parts and distributed to multiple users isolated to make it private across different clients.
+For example: if you rent 10GB of public cloud storage, you will get the requested capacity of a disk from a bigger chunk of a single storage device that is logically divided into small parts and distributed to multiple users isolated to make it private across different clients.

 - Scalable: resources can be increased and reduced on-demand

 - Reliable: High availability model, no single point of failure